 How effectively are they integrated into sectoral policies?

-The EU-funded project "Species protection rules under the Birds and Habitats Directives: how effectively are they integrated into sectoral policies" supports the European Commission (DG Environment) in identifying existing gaps and uptake of the species protection system provided by the EU Nature Directives in the Member States, specifically in the agricultural and forestry sectors.
-The project is led by Milieu and is supported by Ecologic Institute, IEEP and Stritih.
+The EU-funded project "Species protection rules under the Birds and Habitats Directives: how effectively are they integrated into sectoral policies" supported the European Commission (DG Environment) in identifying existing gaps and uptake of the species protection system provided by the EU Nature Directives in the Member States, specifically in the agricultural and forestry sectors.
+The project was led by Milieu and is supported by Ecologic Institute, IEEP and Stritih.

 The Habitats and Birds Directives aim to ensure that rare and threatened species are not endangered and are brought to favourable conservation status throughout the EU.
 Further to the measures in European protected area network Natura 2000, the Directives require a strict system of protection for species outside Natura 2000 areas in order to ensure that they are not over-exploited.

 These rules are longstanding and have been interpreted by the Court.
 Nonetheless, biodiversity in EU continues to decline, especially on agricultural land.
 The 2020 State of nature report identified the agriculture and forestry sectors as one of the main drivers for this loss.
 The EU farmland bird index, for example, shows a 34% decline since 1990.
 Only 20% of European forests are included in the Natura 2000 network, though the remaining 80% are also of importance for protected species.
 Agricultural land and forests have the potential to make a valuable contribution to the protection of species in the EU.
 The EU Biodiversity Strategy to 2030 aims to strengthen this role with ambitious targets.
 A failure to successfully integrate species protection rules into agriculture and forestry would have severe consequences for the future of European wildlife.